-Tropical Storm Zeta charges toward U.S. Gulf Coast, prompting hurricane, storm surge warnings
+Tropical Storm Zeta charges toward U.S. Gulf Coast, prompting hurricane and storm surge warnings

 After striking the Yucatán Peninsula, the storm was reemerging over the Gulf of Mexico on Tuesday morning, and is expected to intensify and reach hurricane intensity while churning northward and increasing its forward speed.

-“Hurricane conditions and life-threatening storm surge are expected along portions of the northern Gulf Coast by late Wednesday,” wrote the National Hurricane Center.
+“Hurricane conditions and life-threatening storm surge are expected along portions of the northern Gulf Coast by late Wednesday,” the National Hurricane Center wrote.

 Hurricane warnings span the coastline from Morgan City, La., to the Mississippi-Alabama state border.
 That includes New Orleans proper and much of the Mississippi River Delta.
-Lake Pontchartrain and Lake Maurepas are included in the warning as well.
+Lake Pontchartrain and Lake Maurepas are included in the warning.

 Farther east, a tropical storm warning continues along the shore to the Okaloosa-Walton County line in the Florida Panhandle.

-Storm surge warnings cover a broader area from Intracoastal City, La. to Navarre, Fla., highlighting the risk for a widespread two to four foot surge with inundation in some areas of as much as six feet possible.
+Storm surge warnings cover a broader area from Intracoastal City, La., to Navarre, Fla., highlighting the risk for a widespread two-to-four foot surge with inundation in some areas of as much as six feet possible.

 After coming ashore sometime late Wednesday as a strong tropical storm or Category 1 hurricane, Zeta will weaken and move across the Southeast and Mid-Atlantic as a tropical rainstorm, with heavy rainfall totals and the potential for localized flooding.